TheRealTehu/tehubot/README.md

 4. (Optional) Change environment variables in docker-compose:
 - Change `POSTGRES_USER` and `POSTGRES_PASSWORD` for a more secure database
-- Change `HIBERNATE_DDL` to `update` if you want the database to persist between launches
+- Change `HIBERNATE_DDL` to `none` if you want the database to persist between launches

 5. Run the bot:
 ```sh